 These cupcakes will last up to 3 days in an air-tight container.

-More delicious gluten free cupcake recipes to try:
+More gluten free cupcake recipes to try:

 - These are the best gluten free chocolate cupcakes ever.
 Topped with a chocolate buttercream frosting.